collibra-larryhau/aws-budget-creation/README.md

 - **Budget_Name**: The name of the budget.
 Account names cannot exceed 100 characters.
 - **Accounts**: A comma-separated list of account numbers (12 digits each).
 - **Epoch Time Columns**: Unix timestamps representing the first of each month for which the budget is planned.
 The amounts are specified in USD.
+If you don't know what Unix epoch timestamps are, please read up: https://www.epochconverter.com/

 ## Instructions